 Districts and buildings

 A Latvian city is often centered around a Medieval castle (ruined or repaired) or an 18th-19th century palace that housed the local overlords.
-Otherwise, the central square may be near one of local churches.
+Otherwise, the central square may be near one of the local churches.
 Due to religious diversity, there are usually many historic churches of different Christian denominations in a single city or town.

 While a few cities (such as Riga) have extensive Medieval districts, in many others, ruined castles are among the only remaining buildings that old.
 The bulk of downtown buildings date to the urbanization era of the 19th century but they are none less pretty.
 Typical edifices of the era are apartment blocks, ranging from 2-floored wooden ones to elaborate historicist or art nouveau buildings dating to ~1900.
-Pretty natural areas that were once suburbs are full of well-decorated 19th century villas standing amidst trees.
+Pretty natural areas that were once suburbs are full of well-decorated 19th-century villas standing amidst trees.

 Depending on World War 2 and later damage, city downtowns may have some Soviet buildings.
 However, Soviet districts of dull and similar concrete slab buildings are mostly located beyond the downtown.
-They are smaller than in many ex-Soviet nations because the prime era of urbanization predated the Soviet occupation in Latvia.
+They are smaller than in many ex-Soviet nations because the prime era of urbanization predated the Soviet occupation of Latvia.

 More spiritual locations in every city are churches.
-The Russian Orthodox ones typically date to 19th-century Russian Imperial era, Lutheran and Catholic ones may be both older and newer.
+The Russian Orthodox ones typically date to the 19th-century Russian Imperial era, Lutheran and Catholic ones may be both older and newer.
 The churches of Soviet districts are usually very recent, as their construction was banned during the Soviet occupation.

 Another important site is the “Brotherly graves” (Brāļu kapi), which is a name given to the graves of soldiers who fell for Latvia in World War 1, World War 2 and the wars of independence.
 More controversial are graves of the Soviet occupational soldiers, which often become rallying sites for local Russophones.